40 Podcast Topic Ideas to Grow Your Podcast in 2024

 When going this route, just remember to make it clear that you’re not a licensed therapist and that your podcast shouldn’t be seen as a substitute for professional help.

-31. Guided meditations
+31. Guided Meditation Podcasts

 Whether it’s to inspire or help your listeners prepare for bedtime (in which case it’s probably a good thing if they fall asleep while listening to your voice), there are many types of meditations that you can offer in podcast format.
 You can, for instance, help your subscribers with negative thinking, mental focus, or stress.
 Though, be sure to keep it short (most meditations are only 10 minutes long).

-32. Inspirational stories
+32. Inspirational Stories Podcasts

 Motivational stories and quotes remain firm favorites and appeal to all age groups.
 Each week you can cover new inspirational stories from successful people.
 Positive thinking attracts positive things and positive podcasts are bound to attract subscribers.

-33. Fitness
+33. Fitness Podcasts

 Exercising the body is as important as exercising the mind.
 Whether it’s running, cycling, or swimming, you can include tips and let trainers weigh in on how to get the best results.
 Perhaps you can share your own fitness journey on your fitness podcast?

-34. Parenting advice
+34. Parenting Advice Podcasts

 While you become a parent in a second, it takes a lifetime to learn how to be a good one.
 As the proverb goes, it takes a village to raise a child.
 Whether it’s a village or a podcast community, there are countless new parents who will be only too grateful for practical tips.
 It doesn’t necessarily just have to be actionable insight, sharing your own authentic experiences can let other parents know that they’re not alone.

-35. Children’s stories
+35. Children’s Stories Podcasts

 Parents often turn to the TV or iPad to keep their kids entertained.
 Though, these mediums are visual and can be at the expense of developing their auditive skills.
 A gap in the market is to read a children’s book that’s in the public domain out loud.
 Depending on the storyline, you can even involve a bigger cast.